← Back to Insights

 Map your current process in detail.
 List every step from submission to final decision.
 Note where documents sit and wait, who touches them, and what information each person actually needs.

 If you are ready to see what this looks like in a purpose-built platform, book a demo with the Floowed team.
 We work specifically with financial services and insurance operators on exactly this kind of workflow.
+For more on the human side of document automation, see our piece on why AI document workflows still need human review gates.

 Frequently Asked Questions